THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The Sustainability Unit, in collaboration with the heads of the relevant departments, identifies areas for improvement and the relevant projects and, on this basis, formulates a draft for the Sustainability Plan (planning phase).

 The Plan is then submitted to the Strategic Committee of Moncler and Stone Island, which analyse its content and feasibility.
 In the final stage, the Plan is evaluated by the Control, Risks and Sustainability Committee, which verifies its consistency with the Group’s strategy and expresses its opinion to the Board of Directors, responsible for formal approval.
-Responsibility for
+Responsibility for achieving the objectives set out in the

-achieving the objectives set out in the Sustainability Plan lies with the officers of the departments involved, who have the resources, tools and know-how necessary for its implementation (management phase).
+Sustainability Plan lies with the officers of the departments involved, who have the resources, tools and know-how necessary for its implementation (management phase).
 Within the MBO (Management By Objectives) system, social and environmental targets related to the achievement of the Sustainability Plan are set for everyone involved in the implementation of the Plan itself.
-With regard to medium-/long-term incentive plans, the share plan performance indicators, starting from the “2020 Performance Shares Plan”, also include an ESG Performance
+With regard to medium-/long-term incentive plans, the share plan performance indicators, starting from the “2020 Performance Shares Plan”, also include an ESG Indicator, linked to the achievement of specific objectives of the

-Indicator, linked to the achievement of specific objectives of the Sustainability Plan.
-To ensure compliance with the commitments made, the Sustainability Unit requests regular progress reports on the projects and, in turn, informs the Control, Risks and Sustainability Committee (control phase).
+Sustainability Plan.
+To ensure compliance with the commitments made, the Sustainability Unit requests regular progress reports on the projects from the various functions and, in turn, informs the Control, Risks and Sustainability Committee with six-monthly frequency (control phase).

 The Plan is then updated annually in order to report on the state of implementation of the projects and to set new objectives with a view to continuous improvement, in the awareness that sustainability is not a destination, but a process of continuous improvement.